 The Ketogenic and Paleogenic diets are now among the most popular diets available.
 They have certain parallels, but there are also significant variances in the foods that are permitted, their impact on the body, and the important health implications.
 But what are these diets?

 Today, we will see the major differences between Paleo Vs Keto, and we will also learn which one is better for effective weight loss!

-A palaeolithic diet is a dietary plan that emphasises foods that people consumed throughout the Paleolithic period of human evolution.
-The caveman diet, also known as the Stone Age diet, is a way of eating that dates back to the Stone Age.
+A Paleolithic diet is a dietary plan that emphasizes foods that people consumed throughout the Paleolithic period of human evolution.
+The caveman diet, also known as the Stone Age diet, it is a way of eating that dates back to the Stone Age.
 The goal of this diet is to avoid goods that are produced by current food processing and agricultural practices.

 Following the paleo diet means choosing foods that would have been available for hunting or gathering in Stone Age times, and then eating them.
 According to the natural resources available in their area, the diet of a Stone Age individual would have varied.
 Some individuals feel that the human body is not well-suited to modern-day foods because of its evolutionary history.

 According to proponents of the diet, eliminating items like dairy, grains, and legumes may aid in weight loss as well as the prevention of heart disease and type 2 diabetes in certain people.
 Among the things that are prohibited on a paleo diet are highly processed foods as well as legumes, grains, and dairy products.